Wells (UK Parliament constituency)

-Wells is a constituency represented in the House of Commons of the UK Parliament since 2015 by James Heappey of the Conservative Party.
+Wells was a constituency in Somerset in the House of Commons of the UK Parliament.
+Apart from between 2010–2015, Wells was represented by members of the Conservative Party since 1924.

+Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was abolished, with most of it being transferred to the new constituency of Wells and Mendip Hills, to be first contested at the 2024 general election.

 History

 The original two-member borough constituency was created in 1295, and abolished by the Reform Act 1867 with effect from the 1868 general election.
 Its revival saw a more comparable size of electorate across the country and across Somerset, with a large swathe of the county covered by this new seat, under the plans of the third Reform Act and the connected Redistribution of Seats Act 1885 which was enacted the following year.